schollz/_core/docs/content/combos/sequence_select.md

 mode = 'any'
 +++

-Choose any one of the 16 slots (1-16) to store a sequence.
-Each of the three modes (JUMP, MASH, and BASS) have 16 slots for storing sequences.
+Select any one of the 16 slots (1-16) to store a sequence.
+Each of the three modes (JUMP, MASH, and BASS) has 16 slots available for storing sequences.